kartoza/TheKartozaHandbook/docs/contributing.md

 - When using assets, upload them to a suitable file path according to their primary usage location, e.g. `assets/images/resources/cheatsheets/postgresql/joins.png`
 - Due to the depth and breadth of these resources, it is necessary to manually index new pages in various subcategories to ensure access and discoverability
 - It makes sense to use a consistent legend of emoji for tagging project and documentation items.
 Although it may have a steep initial learning curve or implementation strategy, using emoji and unicode symbols to tag elements is a fun and intuitive way to attach metadata to elements which makes visually scanning over documents and commit histories much more effective in multiple languages.
 Please see the [polyglot](polyglot.md) document for more information.
+- Build and check your changes locally to catch any errors before committing them to the main repository

 ## Translations